jake-greygoose/Commander-Tag-Accessibility-releases/README.md

 # FAQ

 **Can I make the commander tag bigger?**
-No / only within the bounds of the original texture.
+No the icon cannot be scaled beyond the render area the game allocates.

 **Can I Modify only the tag I'm following / Hide other tags?**
 No, all instances of each texture are replaced.